-- Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) - ▶ Minimise airborne dust and eliminate all ignition sources.
-Keep away from heat, hot surfaces, sparks, and flame. - ▶ Establish good housekeeping practices - ▶ Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds.
+Safe handling Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) Minimise airborne dust and eliminate all ignition sources.
+Keep away from heat, hot surfaces, sparks, and flame.
+Establish good housekeeping practices.
+Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds.
+Other information Store in original containers.
+Keep containers securely sealed.
+Store in a cool, dry, well-ventilated area.
+Store away from incompatible materials and foodstuff containers.

-Other information

-- Keep dry.

-- Store under cover.

-- Store in a well ventilated area.

-- ▶ Store away from sources of heat or ignition.